 VA disability benefits for veteran income

 Another VA loan benefit for disabled veterans is that in many cases, they can include their disability compensation as income toward a mortgage.
-Veterans still need to apply for a mortgage and document income following the normal process.
+Veterans still need to apply for a VA mortgage and document income following the normal process.
 However the greater the income you have available, the higher your chances may be of getting your loan approved.

 VA loan benefits: grants for disabled vets